erithmetic/weimar-project/collections/_ddg02/02-the-day-of-karl-maria-roloff.md

 Karl Maria got up in his nineteen-year-old slimness, his long, white fingers began to organize everything nicely &mdash; &mdash; &mdash; just so, as it was before in the big cardboard box.
 What would he say when he had to bring everything back?
 All sorts of excuses rose to the surface &mdash; &mdash; he couldn't grasp any of them.
 Or should he blame his mother?
 That she brought it up?
 Surely she knew better about this affair!

-Did you already dance &mdash; out in the west?
+Were they already dancing &mdash; out in the west[^fn2]?
 Oh, he knew the place pretty well.
-He was there for two years, working as a delivery boy[^fn2].
+He was there for two years, working as a delivery boy[^fn3].
 Then he was thrown out.
 Why else?

 He sat down next to the cardboard box and thought.
-Yeah, why had he been thrown out? &mdash; &mdash; &mdash; &mdash; &mdash; &mdash;
+Yeah, why did they throw him out? &mdash; &mdash; &mdash; &mdash; &mdash; &mdash;

 *